New York (US)

 32 500 m2

-A long gracious driveway in gravel, surrounded by a dune-like sea of Japanese Silver Grass (Miscanthus), guides the owners of this beautiful 8 acres estate to the entrance of their home.
+This private garden in New York has a long gracious driveway in gravel, surrounded by a dune-like sea of Japanese Silver Grass (Miscanthus), guides the owners of this beautiful 8 acres estate to the entrance of their home.
 Forty Japanese pagoda trees (Sophora japonica ‘Regent’) have been planted to line both sides of the long driveway.
 The straight trunk and wide oval crown of these trees creates a clear structure.
 The double row of beech hedges reinforces the visual effect of the curving driveway.

 The driveway ends at the gravel motor court where cars can be parked out of sight, under the foliage of the oak trees (Quercus imbricaria).
 These box head oaks have cubed shaped, trained heads atop their clear stems.
 From the main entrance they lead the viewer’s eye towards the raised pond with fountain which is on axis with the center of the house.
 The pond, surrounded by a low evergreen hedge, is a real eye-catcher.